- You do not have any products in your shopping cart yet.

 What values are ideal for your indoor climate?

-To keep your table stable in the long term, we recommend a balanced indoor climate:
+To keep your table stable in the long term, we recommend a balanced indoor climate as much as possible:

 - Room temperature: approximately 18–22 °C